 You can also find our walks on Meetup at https://www.meetup.com/Golden-Gate-Audubon-Society/

 We’ve started a new chat group where we can post updates to field trips and conduct general birding/conservation discussions.
 Click here to go to the site.
 Membership is free.

 We’re listing these links to opportunities for seabirding, for your convenience.

 Please contact them directly for more information, cost and reservations.

-Debi Shearwater and Alvaro Jaramillo both lead outstanding trips and bring experienced sea-birders along as spotters.
-Their trips leave from a variety of ports, including Monterey (with the submarine canyon in Monterey Bay)
+Alvaro Jaramillo leads outstanding trips and bring experienced sea-birders along as spotters.
+Trips leave from a variety of ports, including Monterey (with the submarine canyon in Monterey Bay).

-follow the links for Whalewatching and then Farallons
+follow the links for Whalewatching and then Farallones

 Contact link has phone numbers.